← Back to Field Notes

 A model is a system trained to predict the next piece of information based on context.

-For language models, that means taking input text, predicting the next word or phrase, and repeating that process many times to produce a complete response.
-At scale, this mechanism powers everything from chatbots to code generation.
+For language models, this means taking input text, predicting the next word or phrase, and repeating that process many times.
+At scale, this powers everything from chatbots to code generation.

 Large Language Models (LLMs) vs Machine Learning (ML)